 Anyone who gains knowledge of a planned project at an early stage can request further information from the issuing institution.
-The downside however, monitoring the mass of sources is time-consuming.
-Building Radar hosts data from thousand of sources and thus, will save you valuable time:
+The downside, however, monitoring the mass of sources is time-consuming.
+Building Radar hosts data from thousands of sources and thus will save you valuable time:

 Instead of pursuing different sources, use only one platform with Building Radar.
 The information about public tenders in Germany and Europe are accessible here.
 Your Customer Success Manager is the specialist on your side and supports you in setting up your search profiles.
 You save time in this way and quickly learn about new tenders.

 |Find out why Building Radar enriches your business|

 In general, the following rules apply to all applicants for a public contract:

 - The competition may not be restricted to companies located in certain regions or places.